So just who is visiting online real estate sites?

 Quantcast is a new site that aims to try and tackle this problem.
 They are calling themselves the Open Internet Ratings Service, from their site:

 Quantcast is the world’s first open internet ratings service.
 Advertisers can find reports on the audiences of a half million web sites here.
 Publishers can ensure their sites are represented accurately by tagging them for direct measurement.
-The service is free to everyone.How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+The service is free to everyone.Staying mega-successful in uncertain timesFour things I learned at the Keller Williams annual training conference READ MORE

 Quantcast creates a traffic overview and ranking for each site but drills down into some pretty interesting demographic data to see exactly who is visiting a site and how frequently they return.